 Summer has arrived in the Pacific Northwest and with the higher temperatures more people can be seen running and cycling outside.
 As the daylight hours increase, we will be more active and will need more energy throughout the summer months.

-According to many traditions, ashwagandha (Withania somnifera, Solanaceae family) is a perfect herbal support for the 21st century male who desires more energy, stamina, and vitality for exercise and sexual function.
-It has also been used in later disease states where men suffer from extreme fatigue, low libido, infertility, memory loss, insomnia, and overall exhaustion and debility from work and lifestyle.
+According to many traditions, Ashwagandha (Withania somnifera, Solanaceae family) is a perfect herbal support for the 21st century male who desires more energy, stamina, and vitality for exercise and sexual function.
+It has also been used in later disease states where men suffer from extreme fatigue, low libido, infertility, memory loss, struggles with sleep, and overall exhaustion and debility from work and lifestyle.

-Chronic fatigue, insomnia and male infertility alone are of epidemic proportions.
-To truly understand ashwagandha, we need to understand it in the context of Ayurvedic Medicine, where it has been used as an adaptogenic herb for centuries.
+Chronic fatigue, sleep struggles, and male infertility alone are of epidemic proportions.
+To truly understand Ashwagandha, we need to understand it in the context of Ayurvedic Medicine, where it has been used as an adaptogenic herb for centuries.

 Ayurvedic Medicine is an ancient medicine indigenous to India dating back to 1500 BC.
 Ayurvedic treatments go to the root of the patient's physiological and psychological being, specifically their innate constitution.
 The goal of Ayurveda is to bring people into their own natural harmony, not to cure disease.
 This goes to the heart of disease and once the individual is brought into balance their disease typically is removed.
 The constitution is treated by treating the main Dosha type with herbs and therapies of opposite elements to its qualities.